 Plus, when you are drinking alcohol, try alternating each cocktail with a glass of water.
-Not only will this help prevent a holiday hangover, it’ll also keep your body (and skin) more hydrated.
+Not only will this help prevent a holiday hangover, but it’ll also keep your body (and skin) more hydrated.

 If you’re feeling strong, I challenge you to replace your coffee with an herbal tea, which doesn’t contain caffeine, but will still warm you up on your morning commute.

 There’s nothing better than shutting the door behind a cold, icy day and retreating into your warm toasty home, right?
 Unfortunately, your skin might beg to differ.

 Of course, you’re going to want to ramp up your home’s thermostat all winter long (and maybe even light up the fireplace), but this can lead to hot, dry air that leaves your skin dryer than the Sahara Desert.

 The fix: Consider purchasing a humidifier to add moisture back into your home’s air.